ExpediaGroup/graphql-kotlin/website/versioned_docs/version-3.x.x/getting-started.md

 ## Installation

-Using a JVM dependency manager, simply link any `graphql-kotlin-*` library to your project.
+Using a JVM dependency manager, link any `graphql-kotlin-*` library to your project.
 You can see the latest version and other examples in [Sonatype Central Repository](https://search.maven.org/artifact/com.expediagroup/graphql-kotlin-spring-server)